 Inspire Communication: Meet Our Advisors

 transitioned from a ten year career in corporate communication to fulfill her lifelong goal to be a college professor.
 She earned a Master’s Degree in Corporate & Public Communication from Monmouth University in 2000, winning the award in her major for Academic Excellence.
-Upon graduation, the university hired her as an adjunct communication professor.
-She expanded her teaching experience by accepting positions with three other New Jersey colleges before teaching exclusively at Monmouth University.
+Upon graduation, the university hired her as an adjunct communication professor and later to teach full-time for a short-term contract.
+She expanded her teaching experience by accepting part-time positions with three other New Jersey colleges before teaching exclusively at Monmouth University.

 A passionate believer in experiential education, Lisa’s unique curriculum has transported more than 2,000 students beyond text book theory by bringing a Nobel Prize nominee, a Pulitzer Prize winning author and nationally renowned television journalists to her classroom so students have been able to witness, first hand, the power and prestige of successful communicators.
 Post-graduate students seeking her professional coaching and mentoring have acquired careers and internships in high-profile organizations.

 As an enthusiastic educator and college advisor, Lisa has helped countless students gain acceptance to their dream colleges.
 She is an expert at developing a plan with her high school students to navigate the application process with clarity and ease so they may discover the path to a rewarding future

 Tim Dowd, Consultant, Ed.D.
 Higher Education Leadership, Mangement & Policy